cloudposse/atmos/website/docs/integrations/github-actions/affected-stacks.md

 ### Config

-The action expects the atmos configuration file `atmos.yaml` to be present in the repository.
+The action expects the Atmos configuration file `atmos.yaml` to be present in the repository.
+Usually, the configuration placed in `./rootfs/usr/local/etc/atmos/atmos.yaml`.
 The config should have the following structure:

 ```yaml